 Waterfall – Refers to a software development approach that is linear and sequential rather than iterative and adaptive.
 It gets its name from the downward, first this then that, flow of steps.
 The Waterfall methodology is considered inflexible as it involves a great deal of upfront planning without mid-project opportunity to review and adapt.

-Wireframe – Wireframes are simple, black and white sketches of the various pages within your app.
+Wireframe – Wireframes are simple, black and white designs of the various pages within your app.
 They illustrate where things go, but are not a final representation of the design.
-Check out our app design services pages to see wireframe examples.
+Check out this page about our wireframe design services to see examples.